Yonsei University: During World Wars I and II (1916–1946)

 Ordinances in 1915 and 1922 also affected the fate of Chosun Christian College.
 Intended as a college, it was not legally recognized as such, since the Ordinance of 1915 did not allow the establishment of Korean private colleges.
 Hence, Chosun Christian College, now renamed Yonhi College, was accepted only as a "professional school" on April 17, 1917, by then a joint project from diverse missionary denominations.
-However, Yonhi had formed the organization and faculty becoming a university.
+However, Yonhi College had formed the organization and faculty becoming a university.
 It consisted of six departments: humanities, agriculture, commerce, theology (this department did not open due to differences among the founding denominations), mathematics and physics, and applied chemistry.
 The ordinances, furthermore, prohibited coursework in Korean history, its geography, or in the Bible outside the department of theology.
 The council of missionaries reacted with A Resolution on the Revised Educational Ordinance, which carefully pointed out that Japan did not apply such rigorous absurdities to its private schools in mainland Japan.

 After the March First Independence Movement swept the peninsula in 1919, Japan somewhat relaxed its grip on Korea, and this is reflected in the Ordinance of 1922.
 It ceased the arbitrary control of governor-general over the coursework and the qualification of faculty members, and altered its stance on strict separation of religion from all education.
-It also recognized Yonhi as a professional school equal to its counterparts in Japan, and permitted the Christian programs and the Bible in its coursework.
+It also recognized Yonhi College as a professional school equal to its counterparts in Japan, and permitted the Christian programs and the Bible in its coursework.
 Nevertheless, Japanese literature became mandatory.
 (Note: The Ordinance (1922) was commonly viewed to have an ulterior political motive, not as genuine effort to improve education.)
 Under Japanese intervention, Korean history was taught under the name Eastern History, and the Korean language was taught whenever possible.
 (Note: Faculty members including Choi Hyun Bae, Lee Yun Jae, Jung In Seo, Yu Eok Kyum, and Baek Nak-jun contributed to this end.)

-The Department of Agriculture was closed after 1922 when its first graduates left Yonhi.
+The Department of Agriculture was closed after 1922 when its first graduates left Yonhi College.
 Efforts were made to revive this department, without much success.
-However, Yonhi installed a training center for agricultural leaders on campus and its programs saw large numbers of participants.
+However, Yonhi College installed a training center for agricultural leaders on campus and its programs saw large numbers of participants.

-Yonhi was liberal in its admission of non-Christians.
+Yonhi College was liberal in its admission of non-Christians.
 Its policy was to admit non-Christians relatively freely and allow the majority of Christian students to gradually influence and assimilate them.